Paul Wagenknecht

 - Office: Plyler 244E, Townes Science Center

-Paul Wagenknecht grew up in Clearwater, Florida and obtained his bachelor of science in chemistry from Furman University in 1986.
+Paul grew up in Clearwater, Florida and obtained his B.S. in Chemistry from Furman University in 1986.
 He was awarded a graduate fellowship from the National Science Foundation to attend Stanford University, and received his Ph.D. in Inorganic Chemistry in 1991.

-Since beginning his independent career with undergraduate researchers, he has published more than 25 peer-reviewed research articles (mostly with student coauthors) and two patents.
-When not in the classroom or laboratory, he enjoys competing on the tennis courts and BBQ circuit (as AlQuemy BBQ).
+Since beginning his independent career with undergraduate researchers, he has published nearly 40 peer-reviewed research articles (mostly with student coauthors) and two patents.
+He is the recipient of the Henry Dreyfus Teacher-Scholar Award (2003), the South Carolina Governor’s Award for Excellence in Scientific Research (2020) and the Council on Undergraduate Research ChemCUR Outstanding Mentorship Award (2022).
+When not in the classroom or laboratory, he enjoys competing on the tennis courts and honing his competition BBQ skills (as AlQuemy BBQ).

 Education